TroubleshootingApril 1, 2026 Updated May 19, 2026 10 min read

 What it means: Ollama is running and responding, but the model name in your OpenClaw config doesn't match any model Ollama has pulled.
 This is usually a typo or a naming format mismatch.

 The fix: Ollama model names include a tag.
 The model "qwen3" isn't the same as "qwen3:8b" or "qwen3:latest."
-Check exactly which models Ollama has available by listing them, then match the exact name (including tag) in your OpenClaw config.
+Check exactly which models Ollama has, then match the exact name (including tag) in your config:

-Common mistakes: using "llama3" when the pulled model is "llama3:8b-instruct," using "mistral" when Ollama has "mistral:7b," or using a model name with a slash (like "ollama/qwen3:8b") when the provider config already specifies Ollama as the provider and just needs the model name without the prefix.
+Common mistakes: using "llama3" when the pulled model is "llama3:8b-instruct," using "mistral" when Ollama has "mistral:7b," or adding the ollama/ prefix when the provider is already declared.

-If you recently pulled a new model while OpenClaw was running, the gateway might have cached the old model list.
-Restart the gateway after pulling new models.
+If you recently pulled a new model while OpenClaw was running, restart the gateway so it sees the new model list.

 OpenClaw Ollama model not found error